Vinz2008/C./README.md

 - [x] Add a warning for unreachable code
 - [ ] Deactivate generating out.ll and out.mir by default (and generate out.o when creating an exe in a temp dir)
 - [ ] Stop using the llvm namespace to differentiate similar functions or classes from cir and to see where llvm is called to make the compiler more independent of it
-- [ ] Remove gotos in the compiler codebase
+- [x] Remove all unnecessary gotos in the compiler codebase
 - [ ] Have the least number of unique_ptrs (so dynamic allocation) in the codebase (ex : use only vectors and not vectors of unique_ptrs when you can, it will also optimize cache)

 ## Benchmarks compared to other languages